What are the keys to auditing debt?

-In auditing debt, the assertions that concern me the most are classification and completeness.
+In auditing debt, the assertions that concern me the most are classification, completeness, and obligation.
 So my risk of material misstatement for these assertions is usually moderate to high.

-My response to the higher risk assessments is to perform certain substantive procedures: namely, a review of debt covenant compliance and a review of lease accounting.
+My response to the higher risk assessments is to perform certain substantive procedures: namely, a review of debt covenant compliance and a review of debt and lease agreements—and the related accounting.
 Why?

-Once your risk assessment is complete, you’ll decide what substantive procedures to perform.
+Once your risk assessment is complete, decide what substantive procedures to perform.

 My customary tests for auditing debt are as follows: